 - Log in to the CDN Console and click Domain Management on the left sidebar to enter the management page.

-- In the list, find the row of the domain to be edited and click Manage in the operation column.
+- Find the domain name you want to edit and click Manage in the operation column.

 - Click the Access Control tab and configure the IP Access Limits module.

-The “IP access limits” is disabled by default.
+The “IP Access Limits” feature is disabled by default.

 Modifying the IP Access Limits

-- In the IP Access Limits module, toggle the switch on.
-After that, the system will recommend a limit based on the average single-IP access requests in the last 30 days, which can be viewed in the IP Access Limit field below.
+- Go to the IP Access Limits module and toggle the switch on.
+The system will automatically input a default limit based on the average single-IP access requests in the last 30 days.
+You can view this limit in the IP Access Limit field below.

 The default limit is calculated as follows: The number of access requests by a single IP at each of the 288 statical points per day (one point per 5 minutes) is calculated, and the 30 highest values in the last 30 days are averaged as the default limit.
 The default minimum limit is 10 QPS and for reference only.
-It is recommended to set it based on your business fluctuations.
+We recommend setting the limit based on your business fluctuations.

 - Click Edit.